BlueMedoraPublic/cassandra-k8s/README.md

 ## Problem

-By default, when deploying a Cassandra StatefulSet to GKE, you will have a K8s service with ports 9042 and 9160.
+By default, when deploying a Cassandra StatefulSet, you will have a K8s service with ports 9042 and 9160.
 JMX 7199 is not exposed at the service because Cassandra's JMX defaults to Localhost only.